Water Tower Warning Lights:

 green light is always on whenever electricity is available to the water

 tower.
 If the green light is not on, it means either that no power is

 available – or that the bulb has burned out.

-light will turn on whenever the water pressure fails below a critical
+light will turn on whenever the water pressure falls below a critical

-Please notify the water commissioner or any board member if you ever
+Please notify the water chairman or any board member if you ever

 notice that the green light is NOT on, or if the red light IS on.